Part II · The Personal Scale · What am I? How should I live?

 Seeing (even when what is seen is disturbing) is better than not seeing.
 Even partial light is better than chosen darkness.

 Scholium: This trust is confirmed when you face a truth you would rather have avoided, when you refuse a comfortable lie.
 Faith in Lucidity does not promise that lucidity brings happiness.
 It promises that living lucidly is more worthwhile than sleeping comfortably, even when lucidity hurts.
 Tao is greater than the sum of what we see (Postulate 3); our seeing is always partial.
-Faith in Lucidity stands precisely on this premise: not because we can see everything that seeing is worthwhile, but because even partial light is better than chosen darkness.
+Faith in Lucidity stands precisely on this premise: seeing is worthwhile not because we can see everything, but because even partial light is better than chosen darkness.

-Note: The Four Faiths relate to E1 thus, E1 says “lucidity is worth pursuing” as an existential commitment.
+Note: The Four Faiths relate to E1 in this way: E1 says “lucidity is worth pursuing” as an existential commitment.
 The Four Faiths unfold this commitment along four dimensions: Faith in Pattern is trust in understanding, Faith in Mystery is trust in reverence, Faith in Unfolding is trust in participation, Faith in Lucidity is trust in the act of seeing itself.
-F4 is the most fundamental faith, without it, the first three lose their motive force: you may trust understanding, depth, and participation, but if you do not trust seeing itself, the first three trusts have nowhere to land.
+F4 is the most fundamental faith.
+Without it, the first three lose their motive force: you may trust understanding, depth, and participation, but if you do not trust seeing itself, the first three trusts have nowhere to land.
+F4 is not a further derivation from E1; it is E1 transposed into the register of lived faith, the same commitment experienced as existential posture rather than formal axiom.

 VI.3 · Ethical Propositions